-Locomotor skills start developing in babies as young as 11 –12 months old.
+Locomotor skills start developing in babies as young as 11–12 months of age.
 Locomotor skills are an important part of the gross motor skills and should be developed from early on.
-If you’ve a little bundle of energy in your house, you must act soon to help develop locomotor skills in your child at the right time.
-Locomotor skills form the basis of the sports and leisure activities that a child takes part in as he grows up, hence the importance of these skills cannot be emphasised enough.
+If you have a little bundle of energy in your house, you must act soon to help develop locomotor skills in your child at the right time.
+Locomotor skills form the basis of sports and leisure activities that a child takes part in as he grows up, hence the importance of these skills cannot be emphasised enough.
 Let’s understand in detail what are locomotor skills and how you can develop these skills in your child.

 There isn’t an exact definition of locomotor skills, but they can be defined as the basic ways of movement and coordination that form a foundation for the physical health of the kids.
 As mentioned above, locomotor skills are a part of gross motor skills which begin to develop in children after they turn one year of age.
 Walking is the first locomotor skill that develops in a baby, and soon others follow too.

-The various types of locomotor skills that a child learns as he grows up are mentioned below:
+The various types of locomotor skills that a child develops as he grows up are mentioned below:

-Babies start trying to stand with the support of the counters, tables, chair or your hands when they are about 10 months of age.
-It most likely will take a lot of effort to start standing or walking independently but children can be quite persistent when required!
+Babies attempt to stand with the support of counters, tables, and chairs, or by holding their caregivers’ hands when they are about 10 months of age.
+It most likely will take a lot of effort to start standing or walking independently but children can be quite persistent when required.

-Moving up and down on the support of one foot is known as hopping.
+By the age of 4 years, most children learn to hop.
+Jumping up and down on one foot and by keeping one leg up in the air is known as hopping.
 After jumping, the next skill your little one might try is hopping.
 You can teach him how to hop if he doesn’t know it yet.

 Galloping can be a little challenging to teach but it’s worth the fun.
-Once your kid is comfortable with jumping and hopping the next step is to teach galloping.
+Once your child is comfortable with jumping and hopping the next step is to teach galloping.

-Leaping is when one jumps forward or backwards with one leg outstretched in front taking off one foot and landing on the other!
+Leaping is when one jumps forward or backwards with one leg outstretched in front, taking off one foot and landing on the other.
 Leaping requires some training and one also needs to consider some safety measures while teaching it to babies and kids.
-It is highly recommended that you let your kid start practising leaping a soft mattress, to begin with.
+It is highly recommended that you let your child start practising leaping a soft mattress, to begin with.

+By age of 5 years, most children tend to learn how to skip a rope.
 A combination of walking, hopping, and a little bit of jumping is skipping without a rope.
 If using a skipping rope then it can be more chaotic.
-Practising skipping can be a little tricky for kids but you can teach him by showing a demo.
+Practising skipping can be a little tricky for kids, but you can teach your child how to skip by showing him how to do it.
 Ask them to observe your feet and then the way you hold your rope as you skip.

 Galloping sideways is termed as sliding.
 A slide in the park is the most effective way to make the children understand the concept of sliding.
 You may also check out the toddler slides for your very young kids before they go for some actual stuff.

 Locomotor skills start developing in kids from a very young age.
 Most children require some assistance and instructions to learn difficult physical skills.
 If you have toddlers and pre-schoolers, then make sure that they get enough opportunities to put these locomotor skills into action.
 If your child has turned one year of age, he should start walking independently by now.
-By the time, he should start running, hopping, or jumping.
-And, as he crosses 3-year mark, he should master more complicated skills like skipping, galloping, sliding, and leaping.
+By the time 4 years, he should start running, hopping, or jumping.
+And, as he crosses 6-7 year mark, he should master more complicated skills like skipping, galloping, sliding, and leaping.

 Children require proper instructions and assistance to master locomotor skills.
 As parents to a toddler, you must act at the right time to help develop these skills in him.
 In order to encourage your child to work on these skills, you need to engage him in games and activities that help in the development of locomotor skills.

-Simple games like ‘Simon says,’ a game in which everybody is supposed to follow the actions of their leader is a great way to encourage physical play that can help build these skills.
-While you are taking a stroll with your child in a park, you can show him different movements like walking on the tiptoe, swinging your arms, slowing down, speeding up or walking sideways, etc. Playing interesting games like relay races and hopscotch with your kids that require more locomotion skills.
-While going for brisk longer walks, you can teach them more challenging skills like galloping.
+Simple games like ‘Simon says’, a game in which everybody is supposed to follow the actions of their leader is a great way to encourage physical play that can help build these skills.
+While you are taking a stroll with your child in a park, you can show him different movements like walking on the tiptoe, swinging your arms, slowing down, speeding up or walking sideways, etc. You can play interesting games like relay race and hopscotch with your kids as these games require more locomotion skills.
+While going for brisk walks, you can teach them more challenging skills like galloping.

 While at home, you can play various games that focus on developing locomotor skills.
 For instance, a game that requires your child to draw different blocks and hop on each of them until he reaches his destination can help him work on his locomotor skills.
 You can also encourage him to perform high knee skipping, marching, or rope skipping while at home.
 You can also tell your child to count how many hops he can do on one foot and then switching to the other.
 Another great game is to jump from one spot to another.